-Silverball Pinball Museum is home to two stories of vintage pinball machines and arcade games.
+One of my favorite points of interest in the Palm Beaches is Silverball Pinball Museum, home to two stories of vintage pinball machines and arcade games.
 Bring the entire family for fun and frolic as you flip, hit, and bump your way through their arsenal of arcade offerings and skeeball.
 Food and drinks are available.
 Vintage machines include Charlie’s Angels, Evel Knievel, Elvis, Harley Davidson, KISS, and Rocky.

 The Palm Beach Zoo & Conservation Society is small but mighty, housing around 550 animals.
 Asia (kangaroo, endangered Malayan tigers, howler monkeys, wallaby), the Islands (lemurs, sloths, koala, New Guinea singing dog, Goeldi’s monkeys, Komodo dragon), Tropics of the Americas (tapir, ocelot, anteater, spider and capuchin monkeys), and Florida wildlife are all showcased at this friendly zoo.

 The Palm Beaches: There’s No Place Like Here

 So what did you think of our choices for points of interest Palm Beaches?
 It can quickly become a place that you fall deeply in love with.
 I know because I’m quite smitten with all of the Palm Beach destinations.

 Palm Beaches Photo Gallery